What is a Liquidity Trap?

 Also, in 1999, Japan used quantitative easing policies after the policy target rate was set to zero.
 The goal of quantitative easing was to make reserves readily available to domestic banks.

 Keynesian economists would argue that the best way to mitigate the effects of a liquidity trap is through an expansionary fiscal policy.
 President Franklin Roosevelt used such a fiscal policy during the New Deal in 1933.
-With the fiscal policy, the government increased spending through a public works program (Tennessee Valley Authority).
+The government increased spending through a public works program (e.g., the Tennessee Valley Authority).
 The Japanese government also spent 100 trillion yen on public programs over a ten-year period.

 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.